VmunsilBCIT/1800_202530_BBY12/README.md

 ## Contributors
-- **Your Name** - BCIT CST Student with a passion for outdoor adventures and user-friendly applications.
-Fun fact: Loves solving Rubik's Cubes in under a minute.
-- **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
-Fun fact: Has a collection of over 50 houseplants.
+- **Tommy White** - BCIT CST Student, has been learning code for around 3 years.
+Currently familiar with C#, Java, and a bit of C++.
+I also like playing video games in my free time alone or with friends

 ---